Symptoms depend on which gas or chemical is inhaled and how deeply and for how long it was inhaled.

 Oxygen and drugs to open the airways and decrease inflammation are given.

-Many types of gases—such as chlorine, phosgene, sulfur dioxide, hydrogen sulfide, nitrogen dioxide, and ammonia—may suddenly be released during industrial accidents and may severely irritate the lungs (see Overview of Environmental Lung Diseases).
+Many types of gases—such as chlorine, phosgene, sulfur dioxide, hydrogen sulfide, nitrogen dioxide, and ammonia—may suddenly be released during industrial accidents and may severely irritate the lungs.
+Gases have also been used as chemical warfare agents Overview of Chemical-Warfare Agents Chemical weapons are developed by governments for wartime use and include Toxic agents (intended to cause serious injury or death) Incapacitating agents (intended to cause only temporary, non–life-threatening... read more .

 Gases such as chlorine and ammonia easily dissolve and immediately irritate the mouth, nose, and throat.
-The more peripheral parts of the lungs are affected only when the gas is inhaled deeply.
+The parts deep inside the lungs are affected only when the gas is inhaled deeply.
 A common household exposure occurs when a person mixes household ammonia with cleansers containing bleach.
 The irritant gas chloramine is released.

 Some gases—for instance, nitrogen dioxide—do not dissolve easily.
 Therefore, they do not produce early warning signs of exposure, such as irritation of the nose and eyes, and they are more likely to be inhaled deeply into the lungs.
 Such gases can cause inflammation of the small airways (bronchiolitis) or lead to fluid accumulation in the lungs (pulmonary edema).